hannahibberson/briw/README.md

 From here, it calls out to the `*_api.py` files, which manage the logic for each of the key functions of the site.

 The API files manage database accessing, so that your people, drinks, and rounds can be stored in a database.
-The `database_*.py` files in the `helpers` directory are where you can find the database logic.
+The `database_*.py` files are where you can find the database logic.